Trewaters/SifuTrewaters/practice/signIn_2018.md

+- 6/3/2018 Sunday, Frustrated.
+Gotta wake up early to do all the things I feel I should be doing.
+Hard to sleep in and get my work finished for the day. [ Day 14 of 30 ]
 - 6/2/2018 Saturday, Using my weekend morning to keep up with my coding practice.
 Everyday is a chance to do that much more. [ Day 13 of 30 ]
 - 6/1/2018 Friday, It is Friday and the 4 year anniversary of our being in Berkeley.
 The time is flying by so fast. [ Day 12 of 30 ]
 - 5/31/2018 Thursday, I went to OWASP meetup last night.
 That was fun.
 The speakers did a great job.
 The location was awesome.
 1 Market St, which is right across from the ferry building.
 I enjoyed that a lot.
 I have been running the past couple of days.
 Hard to code and do these events too. [ Day 11 of 30 ]